AstrobioMike/AstrobioMike.github.io/bash/six_commands.md

 <br>
 And by this returning "1", we can be confident we're not accidently grabbing any extra lines we didn't mean to get.

 Many commands in *bash* support what are known as "regular expressions".
-We've already gotten a little taste of this in the [wildcards](/bash/bash_intro#wildcards){:target="_blank"} section of [bash basics](/bash/bash_intro){:target="_blank"}, but as you find yourself wondering if and how you can search for more complicated patters with `grep`, you may want to start googling and learning more about *bash* regular expressions.
+We've already gotten a little taste of this in the [wildcards](/bash/bash_intro_binder#wildcards){:target="_blank"} section of the [intro to bash page](/bash/bash_intro_binder){:target="_blank"}, but as you find yourself wondering if and how you can search for more complicated patters with `grep`, you may want to start googling and learning more about *bash* regular expressions.
 <br>

 ---